Semantics-Aware Updates from Remote Energy Harvesting Devices to Interconnected LEO Satellites: Introduction

 \section{Introduction}

 The integration of Terrestrial and Non-Terrestrial (T-NT) communication networks has unlocked new opportunities, enabling seamless extended coverage and enhanced remote communication and processing capabilities.
 Incorporating aerial and space platforms—such as Unmanned Aerial Vehicles (UAVs), High Altitude Platforms (HAPs), and satellites—provides critical infrastructure for connecting remote nodes in rural areas, islands, ships, and airplanes, facilitating global services\cite{ntontinether}.
 Among NT networks, LEO satellites are experiencing rapid growth, forming a dense web of interconnected nodes around the Earth.
-These satellites can connect directly to ground devices and gateways, serving as end-users or relays to support global caching, processing, and information management.
+These satellites can connect directly to ground devices and gateways, serving as end-users or relays to support global information caching, processing, and management.
 However, the hardware, software, and energy constraints of satellite nodes make efficient resource management essential for sustaining network performance, particularly when handling large volumes of data.
 This challenge is further amplified when dealing with time-sensitive data and real-time decision-making from remote IoT devices.
 In such scenarios, \emph{the communication of timely and informative data plays a crucial role in the performance of the network.}

-The \emph{semantics-aware communication} paradigm is a novel approach that optimizes the generation, transmission, and utilization of fresh and informative data \cite{kountouris2021semantics}.
-In this framework, semantic attributes such as \emph{timeliness}, \emph{relevance}, and \emph{value} are quantified using metrics like Age of Information (AoI)\cite{kaul2012real}, Age of Incorrect Information (AoII)\cite{maatouk2020age}, and VAoI \cite{yates2021Vage}.
+The \emph{semantics-aware communication} is a novel approach that optimizes the generation, transmission, and utilization of fresh and informative data\cite{kountouris2021semantics}.
+In this framework, semantic attributes such as \emph{timeliness}, \emph{relevance}, and \emph{value} are quantified using metrics like Age of Information (AoI)\cite{kaul2012real}, Age of Incorrect Information (AoII)\cite{maatouk2020age}, and VAoI \cite{yates2021Vage,delfani2024semantics}.
 AoI measures data freshness but disregards its content.
 In contrast, AoII and VAoI account for content, with VAoI requiring only minimal knowledge of it.
-By optimizing these metrics, integrated T-NT networks can ensure the timely delivery of relevant information while minimizing the transmission of outdated or uninformative data.
-This approach not only enhances network efficiency but also significantly reduces energy consumption.
+Optimizing these metrics enables integrated T-NT networks to deliver relevant information in a timely manner, minimize outdated or uninformative data, enhance network efficiency, and reduce energy consumption.